sulaimonlasisi/clearance-app/README.md

   ```
   npm start
   ```
-  Can also run example file directly with:
+  Can run example file directly with:
   ```
+  node examples/simple.js
   node examples/simple.js <minROI> <minRatings> <minNumReviews>
   ```
+  The first run usage uses default analysis parameters of 30%, 3.0 and 30.
-  For example, `node examples/simple.js 25 3.0 30` will run the app and return items with a minimum ROI of 25%, minimum Amazon Rating of 3.0 and a minimum number of 30 reviews.
+  The second run usage will run the app and return items with a minimum ROI of 25%, minimum Amazon Rating of 3.0 and a minimum number of 30 reviews.

   The output of a successful run is a .tsv file with all the items that meet the profit criteria in the parent directory.